laxthxdude/mn_voter_data/README.md

 - Prints a summary of total rows vs. imported rows, with warnings for discrepancies.

 ## Prerequisites
-- A computer with internet access.
+- A computer with internet access and at least 4GB of free space.
 - Python 3 installed (see installation steps below if you don’t have it).
 - Required Python libraries: `sqlite3` (built-in), `csv` (built-in), `chardet`, `os` (built-in), `sys` (built-in), `datetime` (built-in).